coderjoris/StructureScannerSwift/README.md

 Setup unified logging.
 See [Apple WWDC video](https://developer.apple.com/videos/play/wwdc2016/721/) for more information.
 In the sample project, an `OSLog` extensions is provided with some predefined logging categories.

 ## Camera access
-Ask permission to use the camera in the `AppDelegate`.
+1. Add Swift code to check for permission to use the camera in the `AppDelegate`.
+2. In Info.plist, add a line `Privacy - Camera Usage Description` and set the value to `The app needs access to the camera for scanning.`

+## Main View
+The sample app has a main view with a button to open the scan view.
+This is to demonstrate how to close and re-open the scanview.

+1. Rename the file `ViewController` to `MainViewController` and likewise for the class name
+2. In the main storyboard, under the identity inspector, choose the controller class `MainViewController`